-Through my education, I have learned to make use of an iterative design process and be in charge of my own learning.
+I have learned to make use of an iterative design process and be in charge of my own learning.
+I face design challenges that have an impact, and base my directions upon research.
 Having experienced this iterative process, I have grown fond of learning through making.
 Using a hands on approach and getting in contact with users to determine the next step, examining many possibilities.
 I am a creative problem solver, focusing on value creation and new product development.
-I take the user as the center point in my design process, aiming to create an experience that flows naturally.
+I place the user in the center of my design process, aiming to create an experience that flows naturally.
 I strive for innovation and like to explore untaken paths.

 The bachelor program of Industrial Design has prepared me for the real work: interdisciplenary teamwork with exciting deadlines.

 Starting a project without knowing where to end up.
 Not getting lost in processes like these can be difficult but I've learned and experienced going through it while staying on the right path.

 I have learned how to use research methods both in design cases and in research cases.
 Using it to your benefit in the early stages of a design process for inspiration, using it in the later stages for user testing or to use it as a tool to research the market potential.
 A design project without user research is incomplete.

 Trial and error is imminent in a design process.
 Going to the users and confront them with a concept always provides a ton of insights.
 Whether it suits them or not; if you fail cheap this way, I don't consider it failing at all.